-- 4.59 When assessing the ML/TF risks relating to types of customers, countries or geographic areas, and particular products, services, transactions or delivery channels, potentially higher risk situations may be influenced by - Customer risk factors - > Country or geographic risk factors - Product, service, transaction or delivery channel risk factors
+- 4.59 When assessing the ML/TF risks relating to types of customers, countries or geographic areas, and particular products, services, transactions or delivery channels, potentially higher risk situations may be influenced by - > Customer risk factors - Country or geographic risk factors - ➤ Product, service, transaction or delivery channel risk factors

-- Where higher risks are identified, firms are required take enhanced measures to manage and mitigate the risks.
-Politically Exposed Persons and Correspondent relationships have been specifically identified by the authorities as higher risk.
-Specific guidance on enhanced due diligence in these cases is given in section 5.5. - Where a customer is assessed as carrying a higher risk, then depending on the product sought, it will be necessary to seek additional information in respect of the customer, to be better able to judge whether or not the higher risk that the customer is perceived to present is likely to materialise.
+Where higher risks are identified, firms are required take enhanced measures to manage and mitigate the risks.
+Politically Exposed Persons and Correspondent relationships have been specifically identified by the authorities as higher risk, as well as business relationships or relevant transactions where either of the parties is established in a high risk third country.
+Specific guidance on enhanced due diligence in these cases is given in section 5.5.

+- 4.61 Where a customer is assessed as carrying a higher risk, then depending on the product sought, it will be necessary to seek additional information in respect of the customer, to be better able to judge whether or not the higher risk that the customer is perceived to present is likely to materialise.
 Such additional information may include an understanding of where the customer's funds and wealth have come from.
 Guidance on the types of additional information that may be sought is set out in section 5.5. - 4.62 Where the risks of ML/TF are higher, firms must conduct enhanced due diligence measures consistent with the risks identified.